Neuropathy + Vasculopathy + Immunopathy | Wagner and Texas Classifications | Offloading is Key

 - “TCC (total contact cast) is gold standard offloading but instant total contact walker is alternative

-- "Major amputation 5-year mortality is 50% - worse than most cancers
+- “5-year mortality after major amputation exceeds 70% (JAMA 2023) - worse than most cancers

 Three pathological processes drive ulcer formation: (1) Sensory neuropathy leads to loss of protective sensation and unrecognized trauma, (2) Motor neuropathy causes intrinsic muscle atrophy, clawing, and abnormal pressure points, (3) Peripheral arterial disease impairs healing.
 Add immunopathy (WBC dysfunction) and you have the perfect storm.